Sign In / Sign Out

 - Map and Locations

 An internship is defined by Barrett as a single, short-term work assignment that offers the student the opportunity to enhance classroom knowledge.
 Your internship should consist of career-related professional work experiences that will promote your academic and personal goals.
-The internship experience can be paid or unpaid, but it should not be a part-time job, whereas the scope of your responsibilities should be more than basic administrative and clerical tasks.
+The internship experience can be paid or unpaid, but it should not be a part-time job.
+The scope of your responsibilities should be more than basic administrative and clerical tasks.

-Students have substantial flexibility in finding and determining internships.
-The college gives careful consideration to the student’s quality of experience.
+Students have substantial flexibility in finding internships.
+The college gives careful consideration to the student’s quality of internship experience.
 As a result, certain restrictions do apply as follows:

-Internships should be pursued as early as possible (usually in the preceding semester) in order to secure the internship itself and make sure that all appropriate pre-conditions are met for both the company and the college.
-Remember: businesses are independent companies and they have their own priorities, requirements and timelines.
-Likewise, the college has its own deadlines in order to operate effectively.
+Internship credit for HON 484 should be pursued as early as possible (usually in the preceding semester) in order to secure the internship itself and make sure that all appropriate pre-conditions are met for both the company and the college.
 It is the student’s responsibility to navigate this process to meet the following deadlines.

 Remember, this is a class with actual graded coursework beyond your time at the internship site.
 Be aware that you will not receive credit for just showing up to your internship and not participating in the class.